 - The class will include an educational video, a live cooking demonstration of several recipes, interactive discussions, handouts, recipes, lots of tips and tricks — all from the comfort of your home.

 Please check out the other classes in this series.
-The two-hour sessions begin at 3 pm on Sunday afternoons, one week apart.
-You will need to register for each individual class session you would like to take.
-If some sessions have already passed, you can still sign up for later ones.
+The two-hour sessions begin at 3 pm on Sunday afternoons.
+Check out the another available class.
+You will need to register separately for each class.

 - Foods for Weight Control (June 21)